-X Calculation method A is carried out when there are two or more ingredients with toxicity value data of three trophic levels (fishes, crustaceans, algae).
+X Calculation method A is carried out when there are two or more ingredients with toxicity value data of three trophic levels (fishes, crustacea, algae or other aquatic plants).

-2-1-1 Determine the category for each of the three trophic levels (fish, crustaceans, algae).
+2-1-1 Determine the category for each of the three trophic levels (fishes, crustacea, algae or other aquatic plants).

-2-1-1-1 Additivity formula (\ Refer to Eq.
+2-1-1-1 Additivity formula ( Refer to Eq.
 4-4-1.)